Grunet/cfn-trace/README.md

 For the moment, the only way to pass AWS credentials and the region for the binary to use is via environment variables.

-In a new shell (i.e. not the one the collector is running from), setup the following environment variables (defined in
-[this AWS doc](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)),
-after replacing the dummy values with your own.
+In a new shell, setup the following environment variables (defined in [this AWS doc](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)), after replacing the dummy values with your own.